Languages of Myanmar: Burmese

 As far as natural language processing research dealing with interaction of computers and Burmese human-spoken language is concerned, during the period spanning more than 25 years, from 1990 to 2016, notable work has been done and annotated in the areas of Burmese language word identification, segmentation, disambiguation, collation, semantic parsing and tokenization followed by part-of-speech tagging, machine translation systems, text keying/input, text recognition and text display methods.
 The scope for further research too has been explored for areas of parallel corpus development as well as development of search engines and WordNet for the Burmese language.

 Non-Burmese languages

 Aside from Burmese and its dialects, the hundred or so languages of Myanmar include Shan (Tai, spoken by 3.2 million), Karen languages (spoken by 2.6 million), Kachin (spoken by 900,000), Tamil (spoken by 1.1 Million), various Chin languages (spoken by 780,000), and Mon (Mon–Khmer, spoken by 750,000).
 Most of these languages use the Burmese script.

-In Myanmar, usage of its minority languages is discouraged.
+In formal environments of central Burma, usage of its minority languages is often discouraged or less emphasised.

 It is not clear if there are one or two Burmese sign languages.